-The Company is funded by a combination of senior debt, subordinated debt and equity in accordance with the Directors' objectives of establishing an appropriately funded business consistent with that of a prudent offshore electricity transmission operator and the terms of all legal and regulatory obligations including those of the Licence and the Utilities Act 2000.
+The Group is funded by a combination of senior debt, subordinated debt and equity in accordance with the Directors' objectives of establishing an appropriately funded business consistent with that of a prudent offshore electricity transmission operator and the terms of all legal and regulatory obligations including those of the Licence and the Utilities Act 2000.

-Senior debt is comprised of a Senior Term Loan and a Short Term Loan borrowed in equal amounts from five different lenders (Sumitomo Mitsui Banking Corporation (SMBC), Unicredit Bank AG, The Bank Of Tokyo-Mitsubishi UFJ Ltd., Norddeutsche Landesbank Girozentrale and Credit Agricole Corporate and Investment Bank) at a LIBOR+1.6% rate.
+Senior debt is comprised of a Senior Term Loan borrowed in equal amounts from five different lenders (Sumitomo Mitsui Banking Corporation (SMBC), Unicredit Bank AG, The Bank Of Tokyo-Mitsubishi UFJ Ltd., Norddeutsche Landesbank Girozentrale and Credit Agricole Corporate and Investment Bank) at a LIBOR+1.6% rate.
 All senior debt is serviced on a six monthly basis.
 The Senior Term Loan is expected to amortise over the life of the project through to December 2033.
-The Short Term Loan was repaid in full during the year.
-The total carrying value of the Loans outstanding at 31 March 2017 amounted to £162,554k (2016: £166,358k).
+The total carrying value of the Loans outstanding at 31 March 2018 amounted to £158,274k (2017: £162,554k).
 Cover ratios are managed by way of calculating any impact shareholder distributions may have on ratios prior to any distribution taking place.

-The subordinated loan ranks behind the senior debt and is issued by the Company to Thanet OFTO Intermediate Limited.
+The subordinated loan ranks behind the senior debt and is issued by the Group to Thanet OFTO Intermediate Limited.
 The subordinated loan was issued on a commercially priced basis, and carries a fixed rate coupon.
-At 31 March 2017 the total principal carrying value of the subordinated loan outstanding amounted to £22,746k (2016: £23,355k).
+At 31 March 2018 the total principal carrying value of the subordinated loan outstanding amounted to £23,013k (2017: £22,746k).

-Ordinary equity share capital issued during the year amounted to £1 (2016: £1).
+Ordinary equity share capital issued during the year amounted to £1 (2017: £1).

-The Directors consider that the capital structure of the Company meets the Company's objectives, and is sufficient to allow the Company to continue its operations for the foreseeable future based on current projections, and consequently has no current requirement for additional funding.
+The Directors consider that the capital structure of the Group meets the Group's objectives, and is sufficient to allow the Group to continue its operations for the foreseeable future based on current projections, and consequently has no current requirement for additional funding.

-17 Ultimate parent companies and controlling parties
+18 Ultimate parent companies and controlling parties

-The Company's immediate parent company is Thanet OFTO Holdco Limited, which is incorporated in The United Kingdom and registered in England and Wales.
-Thanet OFTO Holdco Limited is the parent company of the largest and smallest Company of which the Company is a member and for which Company accounts are drawn up.
-Copies of the parent financial statements are available from its registered address; Level 6, 350 Euston Road, London, NW1 3AX.
+Thanet OFTO Holdco Limited is the largest Group in which the results of the Company are consolidated.
+Copies of the parent financial statements are available from its registered address; 6th Floor, 350 Euston Road, London, NW1 3AX.

-The Company's ultimate parent companies and controlling parties are Balfour Beatty plc and Equitix Capital Eurobond 3 Limited which are incorporated in The United Kingdom and registered in England and Wales.
+The Group's ultimate parent companies and controlling parties are Balfour Beatty plc and Equitix Fund III LP which are incorporated in The United Kingdom and registered in England and Wales.
 Copies of the financial statements for Balfour Beatty Plc are available from the registered address; 5 Churchill Place, Canary Wharf, London, United Kingdom, E14 5HU.
-Copies of the financial statements for Equitix Capital Eurobond 3 Limited are available from the registered address; Welken House, 10-11 Charterhouse Square, London, United Kingdom, EC1M 6EH.
+Copies of the financial statements for Equitix Fund III LP are available from the registered address; Welken House, 10-11 Charterhouse Square, London, United Kingdom, EC1M 6EH.